 In the studio, use this rig to film a talking head (actor) in front of a green screen, or with multiple people, keeping the key light on the main actor.
 This rig is also used to light products from all angles, and the side fill lights light up the props.

 The key light is the Area light placed slightly above and to the left of the camera.
 It allows the specular to come out.
 It is about 30 BU back from the subject, and travels with the camera.
 A little specular shine lets you know there is a light there, and that you are not looking at a ghost.
-In real life, it is a spot with baffles, or blinders, that limit the area of the light.
+In the real world, it is a spot with baffles, or blinders, that limit the area of the light.

 The two sidelights are reduced to only fill; each of them are Hemi lights placed 20 BU to the side and 5 BU in front of the subject, at ground level.
 They do not cause a spotshine on the surface by disabling specular, and at ground level, light under the chin or any horizontal surfaces, countering the shadows caused by the key light.